berachain/docs/apps/bend/content/learn/lending-protocol/tokens.md

 aTokens are pegged to the value of the corresponding supplied asset at a 1:1 ratio.
 For example, a user deposits 100 `$HONEY`, receiving 100 `$aHONEY`.
 Over time, the position appreciates to 102 `$aHONEY`, which is redeemable for 102 `$HONEY`.

-Where no borrowing market exists for an asset (e.g. `$WETH`), users' corresponding aToken balances remain static (because no interest accrues).
+Where no borrowing market exists for an asset (e.g., `$WETH`), users' corresponding aToken balances remain static (because no interest accrues).

 ### Transfers